MasoniteFramework/docs/masonite-orm/white-page.md

 Once we get the query we can then pass the query into the connection class which will connect to the MySQL database to send the query.

 We will then get back a dictionary from the query and "hydrate" the original model.
 When you hydrate a model it simply means we set the dictionary result into the model so when we access something like `user.name` we will get the name of the user.
-Think of it as loading the dictionary into the class to be fetched later.
+Think of it as loading the dictionary into the class to be used later during accession and setting.

 ## Grammar Classes

 Grammar classes are classes which are responsible for the compiling of attributes into a SQL statement.
-The SQL statement will then be given to the connection class to make the database call and return the result.
+The SQL statement will then be given back to whatever called it (like the `QueryBuilder` class) and then passed to the connection class to make the database call and return the result.
 Again the grammar class is only responsible for compiling the query into a string.
+Simply taking attributes passed to it and looping through them and compiling them into a query.

 The grammar class will be responsible for both SQL and Qmark.
 SQL looks like this: